marcharaoui/SVM-sklearn/README.md

 # SVM-sklearn
 This is a basic diy SVM template for anyone to use!
+(Using numpy, cvxopt, and sklearn)